dbuentello/slack-old-joe/README.md

 ### Rapid Prototyping & Development

 The easiest way to write tests is to do it live.
 Start Old Joe, deselect all tests, and open up Old Joe's developer tools.
 The `BrowserObject` client will be available as `window.client`, all helpers can be found in `window.helpers`.

+### Development Tips & Tricks

+#### `kb_list_mouse_interceptor` blocks my mouse clicks

+Slack's `webapp` will block mouse clicks if keyboard navigation is enabled.
+Easily fixable: Call `element.moveTo()` before trying to click on the element that'd otherwise be blocked by the mouse interceptor.

+#### Can I see where the tools clicked?

+Call `helpers.traceClicks(window.client)` from Old Joe's developer tools.
+Little red dots will appear in the currently selected browser context whenever something clicks there (human or robot).